ratwolfzero/hopalong_python/README.md

 Visualization with Colormap:

 - Matplotlib's "hot" colormap is used to represent the hit count information.
-It applies normalization to scale the hit counts within the color range, producing a gradient* from dark colors (low hit counts) to light colors (high hit counts).
+It applies normalization to scale the hit counts within the color range, producing a gradient from dark colors (low hit counts) to light colors (high hit counts).
 This effectively visualizes areas of greater activity within the attractor.

 Remarks:

-- `METHOD:`The method of mapping trajectory points to pixel coordinates and counting hits provides a discrete representation of point density, but it does not yield a true Probability Density Function (PDF).
+- The method of mapping trajectory points to pixel coordinates and counting hits provides a discrete representation of point density, but it does not yield a true Probability Density Function (PDF).
 Instead, it offers an approximation that resembles a PDF, particularly in visualizing areas of higher concentration.

-- `VERIFICATION: This is illustrated in the following two pictures: the first shows the output from integer conversion and image mapping, while the second displays the results from np.histogram2d(..., density=True), which estimates the density of the original floating-point trajectory data.
+- This is illustrated in the following two pictures: the first shows the output from integer conversion and image mapping, while the second displays the results from np.histogram2d(..., density=True), which estimates the density of the original floating-point trajectory data.
 Although both visualizations are similar, this does not imply that the original data represent a PDF.
 Instead, it highlights regions of higher concentration, a characteristic common in chaotic systems, effectively captured by both methods.

-- *`GRADIENT:`The intensity of the gradient when visualizing the density of a trajectory depends on the image resolution (number of pixels) or the number of bins used in a histogram (pixels per bin).
+- The intensity of the gradient when visualizing the density of a trajectory depends on the image resolution (number of pixels) or the number of bins used in a histogram (pixels per bin).
 A lower image resolution or fewer bins will result in a more intense gradient because more trajectory points are concentrated in a smaller area.

 ![Example Attractor Image](./examples/Figure_ex_1.png)
 ![Example Attractor Image](./examples/true_PDF_histogram.png)